 8.Embezzlement Risk Assessment Questionnaire (available at www.prosperident.com/store)

-9. Mandatory vacations and cross training for all staff.
-And don’t let them take vacation one day at a time — everyone from your office should be gone for at least two consecutive weeks per year, and this needs to be done when the office is open.
+9. Mandatory vacations and cross-training for all staff.
+And don’t let them take a vacation one day at a time — everyone from your office should be gone for at least two consecutive weeks per year, and this needs to be done when the office is open.
 The idea is to force another staff member to do the work that would normally be done by the person on vacation.
 This will not happen if vacation is taken a day or two at a time.

 10. Skepticism when hiring (Prosperident’s Hall of Shame is a great resource).
-Did you know that 65 million Americans (i.e. one in four adults) have criminal records?
+Did you know that 65 million Americans (i.e., one in four adults) have criminal records?
 And that published studies suggest that at least 60% of resumes have at least some level of false or misleading information.
 Often dentists “hire in a hurry” and end up skipping a proper background check on an applicant.
 From basic items like checking photo id for job applicants to having short-list applicants take a drug test, dentists are very reluctant to apply proper screening before hiring.

 Do you have questions about embezzlement?
 Give Prosperident a call at 888-398-2327 or send an email to email@example.com